shane-kerr/pycaponic/README.md

 Depending on the format used, there may be additional link-level header information.

-The yapcap package currently supports:
+The pycaponic package currently supports:

 * LINKTYPE_NULL
 * LINKTYPE_ETHERNET